 Description Extends east from the SH33/30 intersection at Lake Rotorua to the end of SH30 at Whakatane.
-Features include: Problems The key RLTP problems applying to this corridor are: • Safety - SH34 is rated Medium-High for collective risk and High for personal risk.
-Kawerau District is rated High Concern for young drivers, alcohol and drugs, intersections, rural roads, distraction, older road users and restraint use. • Resilience - constrained network with limited resource to address resilience issues.
+Features include: Kawerau urban area; SH30 between Lake Rotorua and Awakeri (Primary Collector), and between Awakeri and Whakatane (Arterial); SH34 (Primary Collector); the local road network and adjacent land uses; and a Rural Connector public transport service linking Whakatane to Kawerau.
+Problems Safety - SH34 is rated Medium-High for collective risk and High for personal risk.
+Kawerau District is rated High Concern for young drivers, alcohol and drugs, intersections, rural roads, distraction, older road users and restraint use.
+Resilience - constrained network with limited resource to address resilience issues.
 Objectives The key RLTP objectives for this corridor are: Safety - deaths and serious injuries on the region's transport system are reduced.
 Access and resilience - communities have access to a resilient and reliable transport system that provides them with a range of travel choices to meet their social, economic, health and cultural needs.
 Affordability - Investment in the transport system maximises use of available resources and achieves value for money.
 Inter-regional factors Inter-regional movements of logs and woodchip from the central North Island wood supply region.
 Land use factors Kawerau (estimated population of 6,930) is the main urban centre in this corridor.
 Kawerau is a major hub for the forestry and wood processing industries.
 Significant existing industrial sites include the Norske Skog mill, with planning underway for the development of additional industrial sites.
 Freight Integration A study has determined the feasibility of a Kawerau Container Terminal providing modal integration between road and rail.
 Regional development The Kawerau Container Terminal has the potential to transform patterns of demand in this corridor and adjacent corridors e.g. truck deliveries to Kawerau then rail to the Port of Tauranga.
 Other development proposals with the potential to transform demand in the corridor include:

-Otakiri water bottling expansion Fenglin particle board plant Putauaki Trust dairy factory development proposals in the wider eastern Bay of Plenty Evidence base Scion - Kawerau Container Terminal: A Feasibility Study from a Logistics Perspective Bay of Plenty Regional Council Transportation Infrastructure Study Report - Eastern Bay of Plenty KiwiRAP Communities at Risk Register Key partners werau District Council, NZ Transport Agency, KiwiRail, Bay of Plenty Regional Council, dustrial Symbiosis Kawerau (ISK), Whakatane District Council, Rotorua Lakes Council, Strategic response Yrs 1-3 (2018-21) Yrs 4-6 (2021-24) Yrs 7-10 (2024-28) Yrs 11+ (2028-) Integrated planning Industrial Symbiosis Kawerau ✓ ✓ ✓ ✓ Demand management Application of town centre initiatives to Kawerau ✓ ✓ ✓ ✓ Implementation of ONRC levels of service ✓ ✓ Network optimisation Rail network improvements to encourage increased use of ECMT for freight New and improved infrastructure Minor improvements (including safety) ~ ✓
+Otakiri water bottling expansion Fenglin particle board plant Putauaki Trust dairy factory , , development proposals in the wider eastern Bay of Plenty Evidence base Scion - Kawerau Container Terminal: A Feasibility Study from a Logistics Perspective Bay of Plenty Regional Council Transportation Infrastructure Study Report - Eastern Bay of Plenty KiwiRAP Communities at Risk Register Key partners y partners Kawerau District Council, NZ Transport Agency, KiwiRail, Bay of Plenty Regional Council, Industrial Symbiosis Kawerau (ISK), Whakatane District Council, Rotorua Lakes Council, Police Strategic response Yrs 1-3 (2018-21) Yrs 4-6 (2021-24) Yrs 7-10 (2024-28) Yrs 11+ (2028-) Integrated planning Industrial Symbiosis Kawerau ✓ ✓ ✓ ✓ Demand management Application of town centre initiatives to Kawerau ✓ ✓ ✓ ✓ Implementation of ONRC levels of service ✓ ✓ Network optimisation Rail network improvements to encourage increased use of ECMT for freight SH30 Awakeri to Whakatane Safer Corridor ✓ New and improved infrastructure SH30 Te Teko to Onepu Spring Rd Safer Corridor ✓ iiii asti actai c Minor improvements (including safety) ✓ ✓